-- 1. Go to Settings. - 2.
-Touch Network & Internet > Wi-Fi. - 3.
+- 2. Touch Network & Internet > Wi-Fi. - 3.
 Slide the Wi-Fi switch to the On position. - 4.
 Scroll to the bottom of the list and select Add network. - 5.
 In the Network name text box, enter the name of the Wi-Fi network. - 6.
-In the Security drop-down list, set the type of security to: - None

-- Enhanced Open - WEP - WPA/WPA2-Personal - WPA3-Personal - WPA/WPA2/WPA3-Enterprise - WPA3-Enterprise 192-bit - 7.
-If the network security is None, touch Save. - 8.
-If the network security is WEP, WPA3-Personal, or WPA/WPA2-Personal, enter the required password and then touch Save. - If the network security is WPA/WPA2/WPA3-Enterprise: - Touch the EAP method drop-down list and select one of the following: - PEAP - TLS - TTLS - PWD - LEAP. - Touch the Phase 2 authentication drop-down list and select an authentication method. - If required, touch CA certificate and select a Certification Authority (CA) certificate.
-Note: Certificates are installed using the Security settings. - If required, touch User certificate and select a user certificate.
-Note: User certificates are installed using the Security settings. - If required, in the Identity text box, enter the username credentials. - If desired, in the Anonymous identity text box, enter an anonymous identity username. - If required, in the Password text box, enter the password for the given identity. - 10.If the network security is WPA3-Enterprise 192-bit: - Touch CA certificate and select a Certification Authority (CA) certificate.
-Note: Certificates are installed using the Security settings. - Touch User certificate and select a user certificate.
-Note: User certificates are installed using the Security settings. - In the Identity text box, enter the username credentials.
+In the Security drop-down list, set the type of security to: - None - · Enhanced Open - WEP - WPA/WPA2-Personal - WPA3-Personal - WPA/WPA2/WPA3-Enterprise - WPA3-Enterprise 192-bit - 7.
+If the network security is None or Enhanced Open, touch Save. - 8.
+If the network security is None, touch Save. - If the network security is WEP, WPA3-Personal, or WPA/WPA2-Personal, enter the required password and then touch Save. - If the network security is WEP or WPA/WPA2-Personal, enter the required password and then touch Save.

 NOTE: By default, the network Proxy is set to None and the IP settings is set to DHCP.
-See Configuring for a Proxy Server on page 81 for setting connection to a proxy server and see Configuring the Device to Use a Static IP Address on page 81 for setting the device to use a static IP address.
+See Configuring for a Proxy Server for setting the connection to a proxy server and see Configuring the Device to Use a Static IP Address for setting the device to use a static IP address.